Employers often can't tell, and may not even care, whether you got your MBA by studying online.

 But You Still Only Get What You Pay For

-If you want to people to respect your MBA qualification, just make sure the program is credible.
+If you want employers to respect your MBA qualification, just make sure the program is credible.
 Generally, that means you should avoid the cheapest options.
-Australia's best-value online MBAs, while well-priced, charge more than basement-level fees.
+Australia's best online MBAs, while well-priced, charge more than basement-level fees.

 Online MBA programs are generally able to offer value for money because online delivery is a cost saver.
-Tuition fee savings of up to 50 per cent are possible by methods such as running larger classes and using expert digital trainers rather than star academics.
+Tuition fee savings of up to 50 per cent are possible by running larger classes and using expert digital trainers rather than star academics.

-If an online program is very cheap, however, you can be fairly sure corners are being cut.
+But, if an online program is very cheap, you can be fairly sure corners are being cut.
 Student support may be patchy, for example, and the content may be outdated or delivered using old technology.
 In the United States, there could be a problem with weak accreditation.